Different languages in Spain

 • Aragonese, spoken in parts of Aragon, is another language that reflects the historical depth of Spain's linguistic heritage.
 Efforts at revitalization are underway, with institutions and local communities working to ensure its preservation and continued use in education and media.

-• Extremaduran, mostly spoken in Extremadura, and Leonese, found in parts of the province of León, are languages or dialects with a long history, though they have a more limited presence today.
+• Extremaduran, mostly spoken in Extremadura and Leonese, found in parts of the province of León, are languages or dialects with a long history, though they have a more limited presence today.

-Together, these languages contribute to the mosaic of linguistic diversity within Spain, each carrying unique cultural and historical significances.
+Together, these languages contribute to the mosaic of linguistic diversity within Spain, each carrying unique cultural and historical significance.
 Their continued existence speaks to the vibrant multilingual and multicultural identity of the nation, illustrating the importance of language in cultural preservation and the expression of local identity.

 What Language Should I Learn if I'm Moving to Spain?
 Our Advice